 "If you want to be honest about what influenced me, I would say Into the Woods, the Broadway play," screenwriter and producer Kevin Williams tells A.frame.
 "Because that was a deconstruction of the fairy tale, which is what inspired me to do Scream, which is the deconstruction of horror films."

 The 1996 slasher film broke and rewrote the rules of the horror genre, launching Williamson’s Hollywood career as a result.
 In addition to penning Scream 2 and Scream 4, Williamson is also the screenwriter behind I Know What You Did Last Summer and The Faculty.
 He is also the creator of the seminal TV series Dawson's Creek and The Vampire Diaries.
-On Jan.
-14, just over 25 years after audiences first met his now iconic slasher film villain Ghostface, Scream is getting a new installment in the franchise, with Williamson serving as an executive producer this time around.
+In 2022, just over 25 years after audiences first met his now iconic slasher film villain Ghostface, Scream got a new installment in the franchise, with Williamson serving as an executive producer this time around.

 Below, Williamson shares the five movies that most influenced his career as a screenwriter, director and producer.
 "Not in any order because that would be too much of a Sophie's Choice!"

 This article was originally published on Jan.
 12, 2022.

 Directed by: Steven Spielberg | Written by: Peter Benchley and Carl Gottlieb